yuusuf-sallahuddin/LaserWeb2/README.md

 # LaserWeb2
-Yip its time to start working on its successor already!
+Yup, its time to start working on its successor already!

-This repo will not be production ready anytime soon
+This repo will not be production ready anytime soon.

 Laserweb (https://github.com/openhardwarecoza/LaserWeb) was born out of a need!
 Last year when I gave up on getting a certain well known open source java based laser cutting software to work and my skills at the time didnt allow me to complete my development inside Chilipeppr - i caved in and did what I could to help myself get going!
 The result of which astounds even me!
 In just over three months LaserWeb grew to be a massively successful opensource project!
 But its not without its flaws